aws-samples/amazon-mq-workshop/labs/lab-8.md

 Feel free to try other combinations, using **AMQP**, **MQTT** or **Stomp** as sender protocol.

-Stop the sender and receiver by holding `CTRL + c` in each tmux screen.
+Stop any running sender or receiver by holding `CTRL + c` in each tmux screen.
 To terminate the active tmux screen, type `CTRL + d`.

 # Completion